ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Emory Tuition Information

-If this information makes going to college sound impossible, remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
+Remember, the total cost of tuition isn't the final cost for attending college.
 Many students owe way less than the total tuition after grants, scholarships, and tuition discounts kick in.
-And, student loans can make the amount you do have to pay out of pocket more manageable until you're done with college.
+Plus, student loans can make theactual cost of attending college more manageable until after graduation.

 Does Emory University Offer In-State and Out-of-State Tuition?

-Emory University is a private, religious institution, so it has the same tuition for residents of Georgia as it does for residents from other states.
+Emory University is a private, religious institution, which means it has the same tuition for residents of Georgia as it does for residents from other states.

 Explore other Georgia colleges